SAINTED

-She’s a future minister jilted at the altar.
+She was a bride left at the altar.

 SAINT